MFAshby/unicornpaint/README.md

+## Moved! ##

+This code has moved to https://code.mfashby.net/code/var/fossil/unicornpaint

 # Unicorn Paint
 A painting webapp, controlling a [16x16 LED matrix](https://shop.pimoroni.com/products/unicorn-hat-hd).
 It allows multiple people to paint at once & updates in real time.